rubenwardy/minetest_modding_book/_en/quality/releasing.md

 Right click, Send To > Compressed (zipped) folder.
 Rename the resulting zip file to the name of your mod's folder.

-On the Create a Topic page (see below), go to the "Upload Attachment" tab at the bottom.
+On the "Create a Topic" page (see below), go to the "Upload Attachment" tab at the bottom.
 Click browse and select the zipped file.
 It is recommended that you enter the version of your mod in the comment field.